Salapia Exploration Project

 Undergraduates can participate in the project by registering for CLAS 349 Archaeology Fieldwork: Italy (graduate students register for CLAS 649 Archaeological Fieldwork in Italy).
 The project involves excavation of a the Roman town of Salapia and its port, whose occupation dates from the 1st c.
 BCE to the Middle Ages.
 This excavation is run as a field school, to train students with little to no experience in archaeology how to dig, collect artifacts, record site features, and perform laboratory methods associated with archaeological fieldwork.
 There will also be opportunities, depending on research agendas for the season, to participate in magnetometry survey and field survey.
 There will be weekly seminars on assigned readings where students will discuss how we move from archaeological excavation to archaeological interpretation.
 Topics include: field methods; artifacts and interpretation; ports in the Roman world; economy and society in the Roman empire; Roman city life.
 We will also have a geomorphologist with us for two weeks, so students can observe the work she is doing as well.
 No prior field experience or coursework in Classics is required.

-CLAS 349/649 runs for six weeks, 18 June 2018-27 July 2018.
+CLAS 349/649 runs for six weeks, 17 June 2019-26 July 2019 (tentative).
 This is a three credit course.
 Students must pay McGill per-credit summer tuition.
 In addition, there is a course fee of CAD$2661 for McGill students (additional fees may apply to non-McGill students).
 Fees cover course materials and tools, room, most meals (Monday-Thursday plus breakfast and lunch on Friday), and daily transportation from the accommodations to the archaeological site.

 Enrolment in this course is limited to 12 students, and is by permission only.
-Interested students should ask Prof. Totten for an application via darian.tottern [at] mcgill.ca (email).
-Application will include a short essay explaining motivations for participation, the brief recommendation of a faculty member who knows you, and a brief interview with Prof. Totten either in person or via Skype.
-Applications for the Summer 2018 field season are due due by 19 February, 2018.
+Interested students should submit an application to Prof. Totten via darian.tottern [at] mcgill.ca (email).
+The application will include a short essay explaining motivations for participation, the brief recommendation of a faculty member who knows you, and a brief interview with Prof. Totten either in person or via Skype.
+Consult the application form (link below) for more information.
+Applications for the Summer 2019 field season are due due by 15 February, 2019.